umrover/mrover-ros/scripts/science/README.md

 - [ ] Move beaglebone stuff into config file
 - [ ] Test with ROS
 - [ ] Make sure messages and topics are consistent with the gui and teleop programs

+## TODO - ROS Migration
+- [ ] See if services make sense
+- [ ] See if services should just be moved into science.py